-Note: I repeated this experience at the Dalwhinnie Distillery in the Highland village of the same name.
-Only in this case, I sampled three whiskies and each was complemented with a local, handmade chocolate.
-My delight at the tasting is visible in my expressions.
+I repeated this experience at the Dalwhinnie Distillery in the Highland village of the same name.
+Only in this case, I sampled three whiskies and each was complemented with local, handmade chocolate (photo below).

 The deep emotional connect that I formed with whisky made its presence felt yet again at the fourth stop of the food trail, Calistoga, where we sampled a Scottish cheese platter.
 The world, I believe, has been kept in the dark about the lusciousness of the locally made cheese.
 Tucked behind a nondescript door on Rose Street Lane North, this tiny gem of a place is easily one of the cosiest places I have visited in recent times.
 And it was fun talking to two happily high men – gin, whisky followed by beer do that – who wanted to know everything about India.
 One of the gentlemen even wiped out the map of India on his phone and the three of us spend a few precious minutes bent over the screen as I attempted to explain our country with its several states, union territories, cultures and languages. #IncredibleIndia